 Each host must include a minimum of 10 core sports – Aquatics (Swimming), Athletics, Badminton, Men’s Boxing and with the option to add Women’s events, Hockey (Men and Women’s), Lawn Bowls, Netball, Men’s Rugby Sevens (Men) with the option to add Women’s, Sevens, Squash and Weightlifting.

 Additional optional sports can also be included – and on the Greater Victoria capacity we are suggesting Men’s and Women’s Basketball, Cycling, including Road, Mountain Bike and Track, Rowing, Sailing, Tennis and Triathlon.

-For the Greater Victoria bid concept, we are proposing possibly up to three test events in 2030 –BMX in Shepparton and Cricket, Softball or Beach Volleyball.
+For the Greater Victoria bid concept, we are proposing possibly up to three test events – BMX in Shepparton and Cricket, Softball or Beach Volleyball.

 Also four (4) core Para-Sports must be included – we’re suggesting Athletics, Swimming, Weightlifting and Lawn Bowls.